thewtex/thesis/tcd/tcd.rst

 Methods to increase the robustness of unstable data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Transcranial Doppler has been performed thus far on a few patients using a Multidop-L2 2.54g system made by DWL (Germany).
+One hour of data is collected immediately following acquisition of the carotid ultrasound data for strain imaging.
+A pair of 2 $MHz$ transducers are focused on the right and left middle cerebral arteries (MCA) at the transtemporal acoustic windows and secured with the Marc600 Transcranial Fixation System head unit.
+The Doppler gate is placed at a depth of 30 to 67 $mm$ depending on the size of the patient.

+The system displays the power spectrum calculated with a 128 FFT with 67\% overlap and a sampling frequency of 1 $kHz$.
+The pulse repetition frequency (PRF) is 3 $kHz$.
+Additionally, the envelope of the peak velocity for both channels is displayed along with a histogram of High Intensity Transient Signal (HITS).
+A HITS is recorded whenever the signal exceeds 3 dB over the background signal.
+During acquisition there are multiple false-positive HITS detected because of motion artifacts.
+To address false positives, marks are added to the data indicating a possible true micro-embolic signal or a known motion artifact.

+Post-processing is performed to provide further scrutiny to the collected data.
+A custom application was developed to visualize and analyze the available data show in Figure~\ref{fig:tcd}.
+Only the envelope of the peak velocities, HITS times, and marks could be retrieved from the recorded data.
+To expedite analysis of the data collected over an hour time period, three plots of the peak velocity waveform are displayed at three time scales, i.e. the entire acquisition, a 100 second window, and a 5 second window.
+Clicking on a time segment in the entire acquisition will display the indicated segment in the 100 second window, and clicking on a time segment in the 100 second will display the shaded region in the five second window.
+Time points where the DWL detected a HITS signal are displayed as a non-overlapping dot along with text indicating the magnitude in $dB$.
+False and True marks are also displayed as non-overlapping dots, but in distinguishing colors.

 TCD is notorious for difficulties when attempting to obtain useable, reliable
 data.
 While valuable physiological data can certainly be acquired, consistent
 collection of this data is a challenge.
 McMahon et al. examined the